Manolith/Manolith/README.md

 ### 👨🏻‍💻 &nbsp;About me

-💡&nbsp;My interest in programming is based on learning and learning.\
-🎓&nbsp;I studied Computer Engineering at Bernardo O'Higgins University.\
+🎓&nbsp;I'm a passionate and motivated Computer Engineer with a strong focus on continuous learning.
+I graduated from Bernardo O'Higgins University, and I am always expanding my skills to cover a wide range of computer science areas.\
+\
+💡&nbsp;I'm a self-motivated programmer with a passion for continuous learning.\
+\
-🌱&nbsp;I am learning everything to cover many areas of computer science.\
+🌱&nbsp;I'm actively expanding my skills to cover multiple areas of computer science.\
-✍️&nbsp;In my free time I like to read and play video games.\
+\
+✍️&nbsp;When I'm not coding, I enjoy reading and playing video games.  \
+\
 ✉️&nbsp;You can email me at <a href="mailto:manulgb.mg@gmail.com"><img src="https://img.shields.io/badge/-manulgb.mg@gmail.com-D14836?style=flat&logo=Gmail&logoColor=white"/></a>.\
+\
-📄&nbsp;Check my [Resume if you need it](https://github.com/Manolith/Presentaci-n/blob/main/_CVMGB.docx.pdf) and feel free to contact me.
+📄&nbsp;Feel free to check out my [Resume if you need it](https://github.com/Manolith/Presentaci-n/blob/main/_CVMGB.docx.pdf) and contact me.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>